andrew/ultimate-awesome/README.md

 - [awesome-apps-script](https://github.com/grant/awesome-apps-script) - ☁️A collection of awesome Apps Script tools and libraries.
 - [awesome-xwing](https://github.com/guidokessels/awesome-xwing) - A curated list of awesome X-Wing: The Miniatures Games resources, tools and more.
 - [awesome-icon](https://github.com/icon-community/awesome-icon) - A curated list of awesome frameworks, libraries, software, and other resources for the Icon blockchain ecosystem:
+- [awesome-ae](https://github.com/inlife/awesome-ae) - 🎬 Unlock the Full Potential of Adobe After Effects with our Curated Collection of Resources and Tools. 📹.
 - [awesome-shortcuts](https://github.com/irtaza9/awesome-shortcuts) - Less clicking, more creating.
 Navigate to your favorite actions on the websites you love with just one click.
 - [Awesome-AI-Systems](https://github.com/Jason-cs18/Awesome-AI-Systems) - Resources for recent AI systems (deployment concerns, cost and accessibility). -- closed.
 - [awesome-uniswap-v4-hooks](https://github.com/johnsonstephan/awesome-uniswap-v4-hooks) - A curated list of awesome Uniswap v4 hooks resources -- including examples, tools, templates, tutorials, and more.